 If this sounds like you, did you grow up playing sports?

-If you spent most of your childhood on the field, you’ve probably learned how to recognize the individual strengths of your teammates, making you ideal to utilize this type of leadership.
+If you spent most of your childhood on the field, you’ve probably learned how to recognize the individual strengths of your teammates, making it ideal to utilize this type of leadership.

 A Coach-Style Leader works hard to identify where each member of their team excels and then devises a game plan that uses each team member to be most advantageous.
 Coach-Style Leadership, which focuses on building a team, is the right approach for creating a successful sales department.